 Revised Manuscript is subjected to compliance check of reviewers' reports and final re-check by our R&D division before releasing the acceptance letter.

 7) Page Proofs

 Page-proofs will be sent to the Corresponding Author only once for approval, and for minor corrections.
 Please mark printer’s errors in red and author’s alterations in blue.
 Excessive changes/ alterations made in page-proof by Authors will be charged as per line reset.

 8) Fees and Payments

-There are two separate charges that are applied to Authors: Editor Fee, and Page Fees.
+There are two separate charges that are applied to Authors: Registration cum Processing Fee, and Page Fees.

 Page Fee invoice will be sent to the Corresponding Author after the Manuscript has been accepted for publication post-review.
 Page Fee should be paid immediately after the receipt of the invoice.